They play in the pasacalles, the ofrenda and even at half time at Mestalla…

 The first time you experience Fallas, amongst the sensory overload of the thunderous fireworks, the colourfully crazy fallas monuments and the crowded streets, one of the things that stays with you is the music of the marching bands which constantly criss-cross all over the city.
 During Fallas, there are around 360 bands in the city accompanying the falleros of each falla wherever they go.
 Almost as ubiquitous as the bangers and fire crackers, you are never far away from the blast of the french horn, the call of the clarinet and the boom of the big bass drum.
 Fallas wouldn’t be Fallas without them.
 You won’t be able to get those pasodobles and other fallas favourites out of your head for weeks.

 The bands are not falleros themselves but are hired for the week by each falla.
 In many cases a falla will hire the same band every year and form a long standing friendship with the musicians.
 The bands come from all over the Valencia community and stay in the city for the week of Fallas.
 There is a great tradition for this type of music in Valencia and almost every town or village in the region, however small, has its own band or bands which the local community takes great pride in and music classes are often free or heavily subsidised for anyone wishing to become a member of the town band.
 Fallas is when they are most evident but they also take part in other festivities all over the region.
 For the last twenty years bands have played at half time at Valencia’s Mestalla stadium, something unique in the Spanish first division.
-The bands are always led around the stadium by Nicasio Agustina the legendary, elegantly dressed “l’home del puro “ (the man with a cigar), a suave no-messing-about sort of man with an easy smile who’s become part of the matchday experience, telling the bands where to march and where to stop and turn to the crowd to play their pasodobles as he puffs on his Cuban cigar.
-The crowd applaud the band and even “Lo lo lo” along with the (same old) tunes you hear in fallas “Paquito el Chocolatero” and “La manta al coll”.
+Until he passed away in 2014, the bands were always led around the stadium by Nicasio Agustina the legendary, elegantly dressed “l’home del puro “ (the man with a cigar), a suave no-messing-about sort of man with an easy smile who’s become part of the matchday experience, telling the bands where to march and where to stop and turn to the crowd to play their pasodobles as he puffed on his Cuban cigar.
+In 2019, crowds still applaud the band on match day and even “Lo lo lo” along with the (same old) tunes you hear in fallas “Paquito el Chocolatero” and “La manta al coll”.

 Music bands are particularly popular around the “comarcas” of La Hoya de Bunyol and Camp de Turia, especially in the town of Lliria.
 Out of just 15,000 people who live in Lliria, 2,000 of them play a band instrument to a decent standard and a further 1,000 are in the process of learning to play.
 The town hosts two of the most famous bands in the region.
 The “Banda Primitiva de Liria” is said to be the oldest of its type in Spain and was founded in 1819.
 Their great rivals “Union Musical de LLiria”, originally established by musicians who split off from the Banda Primitiva, was officially founded in 1903.
 These are the Barça and Real Madrid of the Spanish brass band scene and between them have won nearly all the brass band competitions available to them in Spain, Europe and further afield.
 They have played with the London Symphony Orchestra and the Moscow Opera orchestra and have toured all over the world.
 They are fierce rivals.
 In Lliria you are either associated with one band or the other.
 It is said that in the past mixed marriages between the bands was frowned upon!
 Both, of course claim to be “the best band in Lliria” and the whole town is in thrall the second Sunday of July to see who will win the International Valencia Music Competition (one of the two Lliria bands nearly always wins).